 Written through the eyes of the people at the time, Kate Gadsby focuses the book around the first settlers at Nubrygyn, Bathurst and the Wellington Valley convict settlement.
 Several years later Wellington became the home of the Anglican Church missionaries as they endeavoured to Christianise the local Aborigines.
 The book describes the battles of the settlers and the squatters with unruly convict labourers and the lawlessness in Wellington County.
 Other than the Bathurst constabulary, the first twenty-five years of European settlement west of the Macquarie River existed without a police force.
 Deprived of constables, the Wellington region became overrun with bushrangers, murderers and convict runaways.

 Beautifully illustrated with rare maps, photographs and artworks from colonial masters, this is a fascinating read.
-It is a ground-breaking historical narrative of people and occupation west of the Great Divide and the Colony’s settlements within the Wellington County and the vast lands beyond.
+It is a ground-breaking historical narrative of people and occupation west of Bathurst and the Colony’s settlements within the Wellington County and the vast lands beyond.